luciamontesinos/london-mobility/content/home.md

 ---

 ## How to navigate the notebook
 Welcome to the main narrative of our findings.
-Throughout this page, you will find some prominent sections that will lead you to a deeper analysis.
+Throughout this page, you will find some highlited sections that will lead you to a deeper analysis.
 Although they don't need to be read, they help contextualize the overall narrative.
 These sections can also be found through the upper right menu. **todo: add link to github here??**

 ### The impact of COVID-19 in mobility